 Surface Blur usually removes all the noise (grain) in an image.
 This lack of texture can ruin the effect by being too smooth.
 We'll need to add noise in a dosage that matches the rest of the image.

-Make sure you're working the image of the Surface Blur layer and not the mask by clicking on the thumbnail of the layer.
+Make sure you're working on the image on the Surface Blur layer and not the mask by clicking on the thumbnail of the layer.
 Go to Filter > Noise > Add Noise.

 In the Add Noise dialogue box, turn on the Gaussian and Monochrome settings.
-Adjust the slider until the noise pattern and density closely matches the rest of the image.
-While not entirely necessary, this small detail does an excellent job hiding the retouching you've done.
+Adjust the slider until the noise pattern and density closely match the rest of the image.
+While not entirely necessary, this small detail does an excellent job of hiding the retouching you've done to the hair.

-When you have a great portrait, sometimes fly-away hair can really be a pain.
+When you have a great portrait, fly-away hair can sometimes be a real pain.
 While cloning and healing are great, they do have limitations.
-Using them in conjunction with the Surface Blur technique can not only improve your retouching results, but also cut-down on the time and tediousness of either technique alone.
+Using them in conjunction with the Surface Blur technique can not only improve your retouching results, but also cut down on the time and tediousness of either technique alone.